-Our capital expenditure commitments have decreased by approximately \$2.6 billion from those reported at December 31, 2019 mainly due to the sale of a 65 per cent equity interest in Coastal GasLink completed on May 22, 2020.
-Subsequent to the sale, Coastal GasLink is predominantly funded by project-level financing, recovery of cash payments for carrying charges on costs incurred and contributions from equity partners, of which we represent 35 per cent.
-Capital expenditure commitments were also adjusted for normal course fulfillment of contracts for construction, along with new commitments on capital projects, primarily Keystone XL.
+Our capital expenditure commitments have decreased by approximately \$2.7 billion from those reported at December 31, 2019 mainly due to the sale of a 65 per cent equity interest in Coastal GasLink completed on May 22, 2020.
+Subsequent to the sale, Coastal GasLink is predominantly funded by project-level financing, recovery of cash payments for carrying charges on costs incurred and contributions from equity partners, of which we represent 35 per cent, and accounted for under the equity method.
+Capital expenditure commitments were also adjusted for normal course fulfillment of construction contracts along with new commitments on capital projects, primarily Keystone XL.

-There were no other material changes to our contractual obligations in second quarter 2020 or to payments due in the next five years or after.
+There were no other material changes to our contractual obligations in third quarter 2020 or to payments due in the next five years or after.
 Refer to the MD&A in our 2019 Annual Report for more information about our contractual obligations.